 A content strategy is a plan of action purposely designed to guide content marketing activities and ensure they deliver against a specific business objective.

 This includes content planning, production, publishing, promoting, tracking, and SEO optimization.
 It also includes every type of content you produce, such as videos, blog posts, podcasts, and social media posts.

-For example, you might create blog posts to rank on Google for certain keywords so that you can hook in new leads.
+Different types of content serve different purposes.
+For example, you might create a blog post to rank on Google for certain keywords so that you can hook in new leads.
 Or you might create a case study video to show your products in action to educate leads about your products.

 Every single piece of content you create should have a clearly defined purpose, such as: